-There are two types of friendly games: friendly game (normal) and friendly game (cup rules).
-With cup rules the match is decided after extra time (and perhaps penalties) if there's a draw after full time.
+There are two types of friendly games: normal and cup rules.
+With cup rules the match is decided after extra time (and perhaps penalties) if there's a tie after full time.

 You can choose to play abroad, or invite a team from another country to your stadium.
-If you are playing abroad, the game will be played at the stadium's local match time.
-For example, if you are playing in Portugal, the game will be played at the regular Portuguese Wednesday match time (i.e. 9.45pm Central European Time CET).
+If you are playing abroad, the game will be played at the stadium local match time.
+For example, if you are playing in Portugal, the game will be played at the regular Portuguese Wednesday match time (i.e. 9:45pm Central European Time CET).

-Regardless of where you'll be travelling your team will be leaving at 6:00 p.m.
-(CET) on Tuesday and return by 8:00 a.m. on Thursday.
+Regardless of where you'll be traveling your team will be leaving at 6:00pm (CET) on Tuesday and return by 8:00am (CET) on Thursday.
 International friendlies must be booked by Tuesday at the latest, and you can't book a new friendly at all until your team has returned home on Thursday.
-If your team didn't play an international friendly, you can start booking an international friendly for the next week at 6:00 a.m. on Thursday.
+If your team didn't play an international friendly, you can start booking an international friendly for the next week at 6:00am on Thursday.

-Each travel abroad will cost you 6 000 US$, but on the other hand international friendlies tend to attract more spectators.
+Each travel abroad will cost you 6 000 US$, but international friendlies tend to attract more fans.

 The crowd turnout for a friendly is considerably less than for a competitive game.
 Friendlies with cup rules attract more than normal friendlies, and international friendlies attract even more.

 Confidence and team spirit are not affected, nor are fans or their mood.
-Moreover, the injury risk isn't reduced just because it's a friendly.
+However, the injury risk isn't reduced just because it's a friendly.